-After a lifetime obtaining all of the qualifications and successes available in the world of breeding, exhibition and judging of pure bred dogs, its proprietors, Peter and Lyn Watson, resolved to concentrate on the preservation of the remnant gene pool of the Australian alpine variety of dingo or native dog, now scientifically documented and accepted as facing extinction in the wild.
+After a lifetime obtaining all of the qualifications and successes available in the world of breeding, exhibition and judging of pure bred dogs, its proprietors, Lyn Watson and (her late husband) Peter Watson, resolved to concentrate on the preservation of the Australian dingo, particularly of the remnant gene pool of the alpine dingo ecotype, which is now scientifically documented and accepted as facing extinction in the wild.

 In October 2008 the Victorian minister for environment Hon.
 Gavin Jennings, announced the status of the dingo as officially “endangered”.
 Three state acts of parliaments must now be amended to create a smooth transition from “Vermin” to “Wildlife”.

 On October 1st 2010, Governor in Council declared the dingo (Canis lupus dingo) to be “unprotected wildlife in the State of Victoria”.
 Only captive pure dingoes are currently protected.

 With the bequest of the sanctuary property to The Australian Dingo Foundation the pure dingo gene pool may continue in perpetuity at the Dingo Discovery Sanctuary and Research Centre.